elkanuco/showcase/devops/vm_simulation/README.md

 ## How does this work?

-I am happy I had that experience a few years back at P&T Consulting a Luxembourg-based information and communications technology consulting firm specializing in digital solutions.
+I am happy I had that experience a few years back at P&T Consulting.</br>
+A Luxembourg-based information and communications technology consulting firm specializing in digital solutions.
 It was majority-owned by POST Luxembourg.
-I think it no longer exists as it was completely absorbed by POST.
-With their e-services platform they had a much more complex setup but entirely based on this deployment strategy.
-Shout out to Mariusz P. & Emmanuel B. ^^
+I think it no longer exists as it was completely absorbed by POST.</br>
+With their e-services platform they had a much more complex setup but entirely based on this deployment strategy.</br>
+Shout-out, kudos to Mariusz P. & Emmanuel B. !!! </br>
+Sharing is caring and always remember to give credit where credit is due ^^

 So... you should know that there are multiple choices when it comes to VM's OS : Ubuntu, CentOS, etc. </br>
 If we stick the aforementioned we have .deb (Debian packages) vs .rpm (Red Hat Package Manager).
 APT (Advanced Package Tool) vs YUM (Yellowdog Updater, Modified). </br>